 Watchmakers Put On Pink for Breast Cancer Awareness.
 The Pink Dial Project Watch Auction.

-The Pink Dial Project watch auction to raise funds to fight breast cancer is taking place this month.
+The Pink Dial Project watch auction to raise funds to fight breast cancer is taking place at the end of this month.
 A wonderful idea, the online charity event will feature 19 stunning watches (and one piece of art) from the world’s most respected watchmakers, each with a unique design that includes the color pink.
 All of the watches were designed specifically for the auction with 100 percent of the proceeds donated to the Union of International Cancer Control (UICC).

 Pink Dial Project Watch Auction